Babelomurex hirasei

 Babelomurex hirasei is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 Description

-The height of the shell varies between 18 mm and 50 mm.
+The shell varies between 18 mm and 50 mm in height and resembles a flower when looking at it from above.
+The shell also features long and developed spines that flare outward.
+The color of the shell is most commonly white, though specimens can appear in cream, yellow, or pink hues.

 Distribution

-This marine species occurs off Japan and the Philippines.
+This marine species is found in the northern Indo-Pacific, but more specifically Japan and the Philippines.